 - The Plan only pays benefits for covered expenses.

-- Payments are made only for medically necessary treatment that is recommended or approved by a doctor.
+- Except for covered preventive services, payments are made only for medically necessary treatment that is recommended or approved by a doctor.

 - Charges are considered for payment only if they are incurred while the person who incurs them is covered under this Plan.

-- You are responsible for paying, on behalf of yourself and your covered family members, the amounts of any covered medical expenses used to satisfy deductibles, the percentage the Plan does not pay, any charges that are not considered covered medical expenses, any charges that are in excess of reasonable and customary charges, and amounts in excess of any maximum benefits.
+- You are responsible for paying, on behalf of yourself and your covered family members, the amounts of any covered medical expenses used to satisfy deductibles, penalties, the percentage the Plan does not pay, any charges that are not considered covered medical expenses, any charges that are in excess of allowable charges and amounts in excess of any maximum benefits.

 Be sure to read the exclusions and limitations in each benefit explanation section for the type of charges not covered under that benefit.
 In addition, the “What the Plan Does Not Cover” section includes a list of the types of expenses or types of treatment for which payment is limited or for which benefits are not payable.

 If a specific item is not listed as a covered expense under any of the health care benefits explained on the following pages, or if a specific item is not listed as excluded by the Plan, determination of coverage or exclusion shall be at the sole discretion of the Trustees.

 CALENDAR YEAR DEDUCTIBLE

 The first $500 of covered medical expenses incurred by a covered person during a year are used to satisfy his individual deductible.
 The Plan makes no payment for these expenses – you must pay them out of your own pocket before the Plan begins paying its percentage of your covered expenses.

 The following rules apply to satisfying calendar year deductibles: